wrld3d/wrld.js/README.md

 ### Testing

+Before executing automated tests, make sure you have eeGeoWebGL.js downloaded in `/tmp/sdk`.
+This can be achieved by running `./download-sdk.sh`.

-- `npm run test` will make a complete sanity check of the project, executing unit test, integration tests, linting and a full build.
+- `npm run test` will execute unit test, integration tests, and lint the project.
 - `npm run test:unit` will only execute unit and integration tests.
 - `npm run test:watch` will watch the source files and execute affected tests.